stephenbunch/programming-tutorial/README.md

 When you look at code, don't think of it as a series of computer commands.
 Think of it as a way to communicate a process for getting something done.
 Computers are all about getting things done, and writing code is how humans can tell computers what to do.

 People often talk about [programming languages](https://en.wikipedia.org/wiki/Programming_language).
 If you don't know what they are, don't worry.
-I'll touch on them later.
+I'll explain them later.
 For now, I just want to focus on the fundamentals of programming.

 #### Learning Verification